Wildlander-mod/wildlander-mod.github.io/_01Support/KnownIssues.md

 * Rebuilding the Blades cannot be completed.
 * Impossible to complete Finding Velehk Sain quest without console commands
-* You don't get any reward for returning the Ring of Pure Mixtures to Dawnstars Pestle and Mortar
+* You don't get any reward for returning the Ring of Pure Mixtures to Dawnstar' Pestle and Mortar
-* Asking the blacksmith in dawnstar and possibly other location to "process some pelts for me" causes lots of messages about completed soul gem missions with incorrect value collected, then lots more corrected values after
 * Upon entering Frostflow Lighthouse and finding the dead bodies, the related quest does not register.
 However manually looting the giant Chaurus provides you with Habd's remains which you can burn at the top of the lighthouse to complete the quest anyway.
 * "Accept Jarl Balgruuf the Greater's surrender" objective during Battle for Whiterun (Stormcloaks) is stuck.
 * Pieces of the Past quest is broken